linb960/Credit_Risk_Analysis/README.md

   high_risk       0.01      0.72      0.59      0.02      0.65      0.43       101
    low_risk       1.00      0.59      0.72      0.74      0.65      0.42     17104
 ```
-The balanced accuracy score is 65%.
+The balanced accuracy score is 65%.<br>
 The high_risk precision is 1% and 72% sensitivity.
-F1 of 2%.
+F1 of 2%.<br>
 Low_risk precision is 100% with a sensitivity of 59% and F1 of 74%.
-This is due to the high numbers in the low risk population.
+This is due to the high numbers in the low risk population. <br>

 <br> The **SMOTE algorithms** results are:
 ```